1 – Alumni Extras

 For just £30 a year, or £70 for a three-year card, you can receive significant discounts (⅓) on rail travel.
 This is well worth investing in if you travel by rail frequently, however it’s worth noting that if you plan to commute to a place of work by train, railcard fares aren’t offered between 4:30AM and 10:00AM.

-Not only does Compare the Market offer Meerkat Movies, but you’ll now also benefit from Meerkat Meals.
-Meerkat Meals offers 2 for 1 one starters, main courses and desserts at many participating restaurants.
-One-day domestic, single-trip travel insurance starts from as little as ~£1-2, so this really is a top tip.
+Meerkat Meals via Compare the Market offers 2 for 1 one starters, main courses, and desserts at many participating restaurants as well as cinema discounts.
+You can access these discounts by simply purchasing a one-day domestic, single-trip travel insurance, which can start from as little as £1-2, so this really is a top tip.
+Find out more via MSE.

 If you’re a Spotify user, the price of your membership will jump up by 50% when you’re no longer classed as a student.
 However, if you still plan to live with friends or a partner, you can benefit from Spotify Premium Family.
-Five people residing at the same household can share one membership and split the cost, so you could end up getting an even cheaper rate than when you were a student!
+Five people residing in the same household can share one membership, at £15, and split the cost, so you could end up getting an even cheaper rate than when you were a student!

-With Netflix premium you can have up to four users on one account, and each member is able to use the service simultaneously.
-At £9.99, you can share your membership with four friends and enjoy all the perks of Netflix for just £2.50 per month!
+With Netflix premium, you can have up to four users on one account, and each member is able to use the service simultaneously.
+At £15.99, you can share your membership with four friends and enjoy all the perks of Netflix for just under £4 per month!

 Utilise cashback sites and consider switching who you bank with to gain a small percentage back on what you spend with certain brands.